 Why Does My Kitchen Sink Smell?

-Generally, there are two primary reasons behind a malodorous sink: either there is decomposing food lodged in the drain or garbage disposal, or there is a gas leak around the drain trap or vent.
-If the odor resembles that of stale food, it may indicate the need to snake the drain.
-Alternatively, the garbage disposal might require cleaning or replacement.
+The two most common causes of a stinky sink are rotten food stuck in the drain or garbage disposal or a gas leak around the drain trap or vent.
+If it smells like old food, the drain may need to be snaked.
+Alternatively, the garbage disposal may need cleaning or replacing.

-One other factor that individuals often disregard (only to realize it later and chuckle at themselves) concerns the trash bin.
-If you store the garbage in the cabinet beneath the kitchen sink, be sure to inspect the bin to ensure that the smell is not originating from outside the sink.
+Another thing people tend to overlook (and then laugh at themselves later) involves the trash bin.
+If you keep the trash in the cabinet beneath the kitchen sink, make sure to check the bin to confirm the smell isn’t emanating from outside of the sink.

 For minor problems related to food, follow these steps to eliminate the odor:

 - Put some ice cubes down the drain and run the garbage disposal to clean the blades.

 - Use a store-bought drain cleaner or make your own homemade cleaner with baking soda and vinegar, then flush with boiling water.

 - Place small orange or lemon rinds down the drain (one at a time) and run the garbage disposal to deodorize.

 If this doesn’t solve the problem, you may need to call a plumber to inspect the drain and garbage disposal.
 Give MET Plumbing & Air Conditioning a call today at 281-603-9949.